Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

 Another quantity of interest is the ratio of mean stretch, $X$, to the hydrodynamic radius, $R_H$.
-Following a similar method of extrapolation to infinite chain length, the universal values of the ratio $X/R_H$ are computed for a range of values of solvent quality parameter, $z$.
-As seen from Figs.~\ref{fig:XbyRh_vs_z}, $X/R_H$ for linear chains has an increasing trend with $z$, whereas for rings the ratio appears to decrease slightly for small values of $z$ before becoming practically independent of solvent quality.
-In the case of ring polymers two methods have been adopted to estimate the ratio $X/R_H$.
-One is based on direct calculation of the ratio from BD simulations at different chain lengths and then extrapolating to infinite chain length and the second is based on the formula $X/R_H = \left( X/R_g\right) U_{\text{RD}}$.
+Following a similar method of extrapolation to infinite chain length, the universal values of the ratio $X/R_H = X^*/R_H^*$ are computed for a range of values of solvent quality parameter, $z$.
+As seen from Fig.~\ref{fig:XbyRh_vs_z}~(b), $X^*/R_H^*$ for linear chains has an increasing trend with $z$, whereas Fig.~\ref{fig:XbyRh_vs_z}~(a) for rings suggests that within the resolution of the error bars, the ratio is practically independent of solvent quality.
+In the case of ring polymers two methods have been adopted to estimate the ratio $X^*/R_H^*$.
+One is based on direct calculation of the ratio from BD simulations at different chain lengths and then extrapolating to infinite chain length and the second is based on the formula $X^*/R_H^* = \left( X^*/R_g^*\right) U_{\text{RD}}$.
 According to Fig.~\ref{fig:XbyRh_vs_z}~(a), both the methods give similar results within numerical accuracy.
 The near independence of the ratio with solvent quality for polymeric rings is an important finding which suggests that for rings the swelling in mean stretch and hydrodynamic radius is identical.
 This fact is further demonstrated in the swelling curve discussed later.
-Contrary to the case for linear polymers, it appears that the absence of any terminal ends in the ring architecture leads to $X$ and $R_H$ swelling by equal proportions.
-Interestingly, as can be seen from Fig.~\ref{fig:Xratio_v_z}~(a), the ratio $X/2R_g$ is not constant, but depends on the solvent quality $z$ for both rings and linear polymer solutions.
+Contrary to the case for linear polymers, it appears that the absence of any terminal ends in the ring architecture leads to $X^*$ and $R_H^*$ swelling by equal proportions.
+Interestingly, as can be seen from Fig.~\ref{fig:Xratio_v_z}~(a), the ratio $X^*/2R_g^*$ is not constant, but depends on the solvent quality $z$ for both rings and linear polymer solutions.